Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Looking for a smart security light to hang above your garage?
 You could do a lot worse than this floodlight from Ring, which packs a built-in night vision camera and motion sensor, plus the ability to customize those motion alerts using "activity zones" within the camera's field of view.
 Look for a $50 discount on it at Lowe's between Nov.
 22 and Nov.
 25.

-Here's a heck of a deal that appears to be live already on the Best Buy website: The Ring Video Doorbell 2 with a new, third-gen Amazon Echo Dot for a total of $140.
+Here's one of the best smart home deals we've seen this year: The Ring Video Doorbell 2 with a new, third-gen Amazon Echo Dot for a total of $140.
 The Ring on its own usually sells for $200, so this is a particularly good value if you've been itching for an upgrade at your front door.

+Like a few of the other deals listed here, Best Buy initially listed this online as an early special, but that offer is over now.
+You'll get another chance at it on Black Friday.

 Bonus -- you can pay a slightly lower $83 each if you buy a Sensibo three-pack ($249 total), but you'll have to buy direct from the Sensibo website.